Quantum finance: Bose–Einstein assumption

 pricing formula in certain circumstances.
 This is because the stock is being treated like a quantum boson particle instead of a classical particle.

 Quantum algorithm for the pricing of derivatives

-Rebentrost showed in 2018 that an algorithm exists for quantum computers capable of pricing financial derivatives with a square root advantage over classical methods.
+Patrick Rebentrost showed in 2018 that an algorithm exists for quantum computers capable of pricing financial derivatives with a square root advantage over classical methods.
 This development marks a shift from using quantum mechanics to gain insight into functional finance, to using quantum systems- quantum computers, to perform those calculations.

-In 2020 Orrell proposed an option-pricing model based on a quantum walk which can run on a photonics device.
+In 2020 David Orrell proposed an option-pricing model based on a quantum walk which can run on a photonics device.

+Criticism

+In their review of Baaquie's work, Arioli and Valente point out that, unlike Schrödinger's equation, the Black-Scholes-Merton equation uses no imaginary numbers.
+Since quantum characteristics in physics like superposition and entanglement are a result of the imaginary numbers, Baaquie's numerical success must result from effects other than quantum ones.
+Rickles critiques Baaquies's work on economics grounds: empirical economic data are not random so they don't need a quantum randomness explanation.